lalmat/laravel-vue3-spa/README.md

 ## Note
-This POC don't use Axios.
-I've made a little JS (fetchLaravel.js) to call API.
-Take a look, footprint is awesome
+This POC doesn't use Axios.
+I've made a little JS file (`/ressources/js/fetchLaravel.js`) to call API based on the native javascript `fetch` API.
+Take a look.